strayr/voron-afterburner-ender3/README.md

 I am sourcing a switchwire which will start as an ender3 conversion so this will not be continuously developed.
 ## Changes

+- 4 made a clockwork 2 comaptible version.

 - 3 Shared my AB-BN toolhead mod for creality hotends.
 It only works with the AB-BN-30 fan shroud, not afterburner or stealthburner.
 It's better with a v6 type nozzle and slightly longer screws on the hotend, and i'm using a bimetallic heatbreak.
 I don't recommend anyone go out and buy a slice heatbreak, if you want an upgrade buy a voron supported hotend.
 I get really nice results with my v6s, but I'm using this on one printer as I;m a cheapskate.
 May have jams if you use a 12v or silent fan.
 Works great with stock 24v creality fan.
 - 2 Made a mount that sits on the right hand side of the carriage close to the stock x position.
 Hopefully the nozzle will require less X offset and can probe more of the bed due to extra travel available of the carriage beyond the right side of the bed.
 - 1 Initial commit